Advocacy & Outreach

 Thanks to a grant from the U.S. Department of Health & Human Services’ Office on Women’s Health, over the next few years we’ll have a special focus on pregnant individuals.
 Did you know that 1 in 6 abused women is first abused during pregnancy?
 Intimate partner violence is more common than gestational diabetes or preeclampsia, which are both discussed and monitored at length during and after pregnancy.
 We’re working to ensure the same happens for domestic violence!

-For more information or to schedule a free training session for your healthcare or community setting, please contact Ashley Starr Frechette, Director of Health Professional Outreach at (959) 202-5014 or astarrfrechette@ctcadv.org.
+For more information or to schedule a free training session for your healthcare or community setting, please contact Geralyn O'Neil-Wild, Chief Operating Officer, at (959) 202-5018 or gwild@ctcadv.org.

 Survivors are 4x more likely to utilize domestic violence services after talking with their healthcare provider about the abuse.